 To avoid unnecessary complexity, the SHAKEN specifications profile the STI certificate scoping mechanism provided by RFC 8226 [Ref 11].
-ATIS-1000080 [Ref 2] restricts the contents of a STI certificate TNAuthList object to a single SPC value assigned to the SHAKEN SP holding the certificate.
+ATIS-1000080 [Ref 2] restricts the contents of an STI certificate TNAuthList object to a single SPC value assigned to the SHAKEN SP holding the certificate.
 Furthermore, ATIS-1000074 [Ref 1] utilizes the SPC value in the TNAuthList solely as an identifier of the signing SP independent of the calling TN.
 This enables a SHAKEN-compliant SP to provide full attestation for a customer originating a call from a calling TN assigned by a different TN service provider.
-These simplifications are justified given that a SHAKEN SP must pass a very rigorous STI-PA vetting process in order to obtain a STI certificate.
+These simplifications are justified given that a SHAKEN SP must pass a very rigorous STI-PA vetting process in order to obtain an STI certificate.

-The delegate certificate mechanism described in this document provides a way to extend the SHAKEN credential system to enable non-SHAKEN entities such as enterprise PBXs to create and sign a PASSporT (for example an RFC 8225 base PASSporT [Ref 10]) to demonstrate its association with the calling TN when initiating calls onto the public telephone network.
+The delegate certificate mechanism described in this document provides a way to extend the SHAKEN credential system to enable a non-SHAKEN entity such as an enterprise PBX to create and sign a PASSporT (for example an RFC 8225 base PASSporT [Ref 10]) to demonstrate its association with the calling TN when initiating calls onto the public telephone network.
 The delegated certificate authorization model is hierarchical.
 At the top of the hierarchy, the STI-PA authenticates the identity of the TNSP, and authorizes the TNSP to issue delegate certificates to its customers.
-Since non-SHAKEN entities are not vetted directly by the STI-PA, this document mandates that the scope of a delegate certificate issued to an entity must identify only TNs that the entity is authorized to use.
-This means that the TNAuthList of a delegate certificate can contain one or more single TNs, and/or one or more TN ranges assigned to the certificate holder.
-This more rigorous application of the RFC 8226 [Ref 11] scoping mechanism enables verifiers such as an OSP to explicitly verify that the delegate certificate holder is authorized to use any TN signed by the delegate certificate credentials.
+Since non-SHAKEN entities are not vetted directly by the STI-PA, this document mandates that the scope of authority of a delegate certificate have TN granularity.
+This more rigorous scoping requirements for delegate certificates relative to the scoping requirements for STI certificates specified in ATIS-1000080 enables a relying party such as an OSP to explicitly verify that the delegate certificate holder is authorized to use the calling TN signed by the credentials of the certificate.
+The TN granularity of the delegate certificate scope can be conveyed to relying parties by-value by including a TNAuthList extension in the certificate (RFC 8226 [Ref 11]) that identifies one or more single TNs, and/or one or more TN ranges.

+As an alternative to passing the TNAuthList by value, the issuing entity may choose to manage the TNAuthList separately from the certificate, for instance due to the list being large, the authorization changing more frequently than the signed credentials of the delegate certificate and/or for privacy concerns.
+In this case, access to the remotely managed TNAuthList is passed by reference in the delegate certificate.
+STIR defines two different pass-by-reference methods that relying parties can use to verify that a calling TN is in-scope of a remotely managed TNAuthList:

+The Authority Information Access (AIA) certificate extension accessMethod of id-ad-stirTNList (RFC 8226) enabling the relying party to download the entire TNAuthList, and

+The AIA extension accessMethod of id-ad-ocsp (draft-ietf-stir-certificates-ocsp) enables the relying party to query an Online Certificate Status Protocol (OCSP) service to determine whether the delegate certificate is authorized for the single calling TN that the relying party is validating.

+Of these two mechanisms, this document supports only the AIA accessMethod id-ad-ocsp.

 Editor’s Note: Provide further TN by reference or equivalent mechanism as a part of future study; will consider draft work in IETF.